Your Safety is Our Priority

 Valuables or Lost Items

 Patients are asked not to bring items of value to the hospital.
 If you do bring anything of value with you to the hospital, the staff at the hospital Admitting Department will explain safekeeping procedures to you.
 A safe will be provided to store your valuables.
 You will be given a written receipt for all items, which must be presented when you withdraw them.
 The hospital does not accept responsibility for items of value unless they are deposited according to Palmdale Regional Medical Center's safekeeping procedures.
-If you lose something, please notify your nurse immediately, who will report the loss to Security Services.
+If you lose something, please notify your nurse immediately, who will report the loss to security.

 Although cell phone usage is permitted in the hospital, cell phone photography is prohibited in order to protect patient privacy.